cloud-bulldozer/browbeat/doc/source/contributing.rst

     $ git branch my_special_enhancement
     $ git checkout !$

-Make your changes and then commit them using the instructions below.
+Now you can make your changes and then commit.

 ::